hgraph-io/sdk/README.md

 ## Introduction

-[Hgraph](https://hgraph.io) provides data and API services.
+[Hgraph](https://hgraph.io) provides data an API services.
 You can sign up for an account at <https://console.hgraph.io>

 This SDK intends to make developing with our API fun, fast, and powerful.